Slip Stitch Knitting Patterns: Discover How to Create Stunning Designs

 • Some slip-stitch knitting patterns are reversible, meaning that the right side of the fabric looks identical to the wrong side of the knit fabric.

 The good news is that making a slip stitch is super easy.
-Slip stitch knitting patterns use a technique where stitches on the left needle are moved or slipped to the right needle without knitting or purling them.
+Slip stitch knitting patterns use a technique in which stitches on the left needle are moved to the right needle without knitting or purling them.

 Stitches can be slipped knitwise or purlwise, meaning that stitches are slipped between needles as if to knit (knitwise) or as if to purl (purlwise).